confluence/python-textbok/python_notes/03_Selection_Control_Statements.rst

 The last example won't give you an error, because ``3`` is a valid subexpression -- and since it is a non-zero number it evaluates to ``True``.
 So the last ``if`` body will always execute, regardless of the value of ``x``!

+..
+Todo:: at the end mention crazy magic behaviour of ``and`` and ``or``, and what they actually return if they're not applied to booleans.

 * Boolean Operators and Expression
   * and, or and not operators